Centers of Distinction: Origins and Future

 (2005 Strategic Plan)

-Early in the ontogeny of Hiram's Centers, the Board of Trustees established a Centers' Taskforce to monitor their progress as part of its effort to steward the Education that Works strategic Plan.
+Early in the development of Hiram's Centers, the Board of Trustees established a Centers' Taskforce to monitor their progress as part of its effort to steward the Education that Works strategic Plan.
 Centers are supported by the efforts of faculty and staff across campus.
 Each Center was established with a faculty member as its Director, and a College development officer was partnered with each Director to serve as a liaison with institutional advancement efforts.
 Each Center has created an external Advisory Council (subsequently renamed Center Resource Councils) in order to gain advice and build traction for the program, and establish strategic partnerships aligned with the goals of each.
 In 2009, the President appointed a Director of Strategic Academic Initiatives to work with the Vice President and Academic Dean and the Vice President of Development to stimulate further development of Centers, as well as to establish benchmarks to allow the College to assess their impact.
 For example, during their first five years, Centers sponsored more than 70 events per year, and attracted more than $7 million in restricted giving to the College.
 We also know that they provide a powerful draw for prospective students.

 In 2010, the College initiated development of a new strategic plan, Firmly Rooted in the Future, which reaffirmed Hiram's commitment to Centers of Distinction, and challenges us to seek to further integrate them into the educational experiences of our students.